zilmarinen/Deltille/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 # Implementation
 Deltille defines a `Tile` archetype to which both `Triangle` and `Hexagon` conform to provide high level utility methods for grid based operations.
-Each tile type is defined by a `Vertex` array which represents a position in both grid space and world space.
+Each tile type defines a `Vertex` array which represents positions in grid space.

 ## Vertices
 Vertices are the basic building blocks for defining `Tile` types.
 Vertices define the perimeter of a tile and their relationships between neighbouring tiles and vertices.